SAP-samples/manage-apis-codejam/exercises/12-protecting-apis/README.md

     <i>SAP S/4HANA Cloud Business Partner API proxy with Verify API Key header</i>
 </p>

-> We need to specify the `APIM-APIKey` header and the authentication details of our SAP S/4HANA Cloud system to get a successful call.
+> We need to specify the `APIKey` header and the authentication details of our SAP S/4HANA Cloud system to get a successful call.

 ## Spike Arrest policy